Figure skating is one of the most popular events in the Winter Olympics, and Japanese athlete Takeshi Honda is one of the sport's pioneers.

 HONDA Takeshi

 Born in Fukushima Prefecture in 1981, HONDA Takeshi began speed skating at age seven and switched to figure skating at age nine.
-He became the youngest skater ever to win the All-Japan Championships at the age of 14, the youngest ever to compete at the 1998 Nagano Olympics at the age of 16, and he competed in two consecutive Olympics in Salt Lake City in 2002.
+He became the youngest skater ever to win the All-Japan Championships at the age of 14, the youngest ever to compete at the 1998 Nagano Olympics at the age of 16, and competed in his second consecutive Olympics in Salt Lake City in 2002.

 He is known as a key figure skater in the Japanese men's figure skating world, as he was the first Japanese skater to land three quadruple jumps in competition.
 He is currently active as an instructor and commentator, in addition to performing spectacularly in ice shows.